 I’ve covered this in a special section here.

-MUSCLE LOSS/GAIN: Does strength correlate to muscle mass?
+Does strength loss or gain correlate to muscle mass loss or gain?

 - For beginners, there are gains in strength that will occur from neurological adaptation.